Tanato/js-automated-test-guidelines/README.md

 **Avoid** loading the main module and modules not related to your tests.

-**Why?** Each integration test should be focused on test as little integration as possible.
+**Why?** Each Component Test should be focused on test only its dependencies.

 **Why?** Bringing unnecessary module configuration to your tests makes it slower to run.